ehsanb29/etlPyspark/README.md

 PySpark offers a worthy solution for an ETL pipeline deployment.
 PySpark is able to rapidly process massive amounts of data and supports many data transformation features on various types of data (structured, semi-structured, or unstructured).
 Using this APIs, different data formats transform into Data frames and SQL for analysis purpose.

 ## Scalability
 Apache Spark is a salable bulk synchronous data parallel processing system that scales the distributed application over terabytes of data by moving the computation to the data.
-Note, Spark platform in addition to use multiple computational workers, have the ability for multi-threading based on the CPU cores at each worker.
+Note, Spark platform in addition to use multiple computational workers, has the ability for multi-threading based on the CPU cores at each worker.
 Horizontal and vertical scaling improve the runtime and scalability, especially in the large datasets.

 ## Packaging project Dependencies
-Libraries use in this etl is lised in requirements.txt. to install them follow instruction:
+The libraries used in the script are lised in requirements.txt.
+To install them follow the instruction:
 ```
 pip install -r requirements.txt --target=dependencies
 cd dependencies